enderprism/scripts/README.md

 # scripts

-A collection of my shell scripts.
+A collection of my scripts.
 Put somewhere in your `$PATH` for the best experience!

 # Maimblast